nedamhs/DiabetesRL/README.md

 # DiabetesRL

-DiabetesRL explores reinforcement learning approaches for automated insulin control in Type-1 diabetes patients using the [SimGlucose](https://github.com/jxx123/simglucose) simulator.
+This Project explores reinforcement learning approaches for automated insulin control in Type-1 diabetes patients using the [SimGlucose](https://github.com/jxx123/simglucose) simulator.

 The goal is to keep the patient alive and in safe glucose range over a 24 hour simulation by deciding how much insulin to give to the patient at each glucose level.